mercuryseries/laravel-helpers/readme.md

 Oh I should have said I have the same thing now with Laravel :)

-##Disclaimer

-**Of course you can create a folder with many files helpers or just one global file helper and autoload it with Composer but I rather prefer to create a class and it's much more clear when testing.
-So everyone may not like it!**
+**Disclaimer**: Of course you can create a folder with many files helpers or just one global file helper and autoload it with Composer but I rather prefer to create a class and it's much more clear when testing.
+So everyone may not like it!

 Here are the steps if you also want it: